 …known also as “Fortezza Vecchia”

-Today, the only way of reaching it is through the moat “Contra Fossa”, whereas walking to the top lasts about 20 minutes.
-There, guests can enjoy a stunning view of the whole island.
+Today, the only way of reaching it is through the moat “Contra Fossa”, whereas walking to the top takes about 15 minutes.
+There, guests can enjoy a stunning view of Corfu Town and the whole island.
 Inwards, the Public Library of Corfu is located, where its grounds entertain many art and culture exhibits.
 By walking further, guests will meet the ancient-styled temple of Saint George, the Department of Music Studies of the Ionian University, as well as a small bay, where tourist yachts berth every year.
 The mystery of its medieval origins is complemented by the fact that the Old Fortress has an underground tunnel system, which connects its grounds with its top.

 …the most cosmopolitan road all over the island